rya-sge/access-denied/_posts/2026-09-15-aztec-noir-contract-code-reuse-without-inheritance.md

 ### Events: emitted by the contract, shaped by the library

-Events deserve their own paragraph, because they are the one thing a library can neither declare nor emit, and the reason is mechanical rather than a rule.
+Events deserve their own paragraph, because they are the one thing a library can neither declare nor emit, and the constraint comes from what the `#[event]` and `#[aztec]` macros generate, not from a style rule.
 An `#[event] struct Transfer { from, to, amount }` is turned by the macro into a contract type: it gains an `EventInterface` implementation with a selector derived from the struct's signature, and that selector is entered in the crate-graph-wide registry mentioned above.
 The struct therefore belongs to the contract that declares it, in the same sense that the storage struct does.

 Emitting it is a method of the generated `self`, and the two execution contexts differ in what emitting means.
 In a **public** function, `self.emit(Transfer { … })` writes a public log: plaintext, visible to everyone, the same as a Solidity event, and nothing further to do.
 In a **private** function, `self.emit(...)` does two things: it pushes a nullifier that is a randomised commitment to the event, so that a third party can later verify the event is authentic without learning its content; and it returns an `EventMessage` that the caller *must* deliver, or the event is lost.
 Delivery names a recipient and a mode: `deliver_to(to, MessageDelivery::onchain_constrained())` encrypts the event to `to` and proves in the circuit that the ciphertext matches, at a measurable gate cost per delivery; the same message can be delivered again to a second party, such as an auditor.